Sabotage (2014 film)

 The film was released in the United States on March 28, 2014.
 Sabotage received generally negative reviews.
-The critics praised Schwarzenegger's performance but criticized the "grueling violence".
-It grossed $22.1 million on a $35 million budget.
+The critics praised Schwarzenegger's performance but criticized the screenplay, story, and excessive violence.
+It was also a box-office bomb, grossing only $22.1 million on a $35 million budget.

 Plot

 John "Breacher" Wharton is the leader of the DEA's Special Operations Team (DEA SOT), which consists of James "Monster" Murray, Monster's wife Lizzy Murray, Joe "Grinder" Philips, Julius "Sugar" Edmonds, Eddie "Neck" Jordan, Tom "Pyro" Roberts, Bryce "Tripod" McNeely and "Smoke" Jennings.

-During a raid on a cartel stronghold, Smoke is killed as the team steals $10 million from a cash stockpile, hiding it in the sewer beneath the building while blowing up the rest to cover their tracks.
-The money disappears, and their superior Floyd Demel suspends them while the DEA investigates the team for the theft.
+During a raid on a cartel stronghold, Smoke is killed as the team steals $10 million from a cash stockpile, hiding it in the sewer beneath the building while blowing up the rest thereby depriving the cartel of the remaining $190 million.
+The stolen money disappears, and their superior Floyd Demel suspends them while the DEA investigates the team for the discrepancy between the amount reported by the team versus the higher amount anticipated because “the FBI was carrying on a parallel investigation” of the cartel.
 After six months without any confessions or evidence of their participation, the team is reinstated.

 After waking from a drunken stupor, Pyro finds his motorhome has been towed onto a railroad crossing, which is rammed by a train, killing him before he can escape.
 Atlanta Police homicide detective Caroline Brentwood and her partner Darius Jackson are assigned to the case and interrogate Pyro's teammates.

 Brentwood notes Neck is deliberately avoiding interrogation, and Breacher accompanies her to Neck's house, hopeful he will cooperate.
 When they arrive, they find him nailed to the ceiling and disemboweled.
 Brentwood recognizes the execution as the modus operandi of the cartels, leading Breacher to assume the cartel is hunting the team over the stolen money.

 Breacher and Brentwood visit Tripod, who left the DEA after being suspended, and find him dead after a shootout in which he killed an assailant, the latter being identified by Breacher as a cartel enforcer.
 Monster later visits Brentwood, who is suspicious of Breacher.
 Monster tells her that Breacher's family was kidnapped by the cartels, who videotaped their murders and later sent the tape to Breacher along with the severed body parts of his wife and son.
 Breacher spent months searching for his family's killers before the team convinced him to move on.
 Brentwood apologizes to Breacher, and they have sex.